Ky Wynne, physiotherapist at Lifecare Prahran Sports Medicine.

-- Impaired cognitive function & performance: memory, attention, alertness, learning, response time, emotional regulation, cognition and vigilance are all impaired or reduced.
+- Impaired cognitive function and performance – memory, attention, alertness, learning, response time, emotional regulation, cognition and vigilance are all impaired or reduced.

-- Reduced muscle repair & regeneration: down regulation of protein synthesis pathway that repairs muscle damage, adversely affecting recovery.
+- Reduced muscle repair and regeneration – down regulation of protein synthesis pathway that repairs muscle damage, adversely affecting recovery.

 Improving your sleep quality

-- Nutrition & Diet: high protein diets may improve sleep quality, whilst foods high in melatonin (e.g. tart cherries) may assist in decreasing sleep onset time.
+- Nutrition and diet – high protein diets may improve sleep quality, whilst foods high in melatonin (e.g. tart cherries) may assist in decreasing sleep onset time.
 Minimal calorie diets can impair sleep quality if too low .

 Need to improve your sleep and want to know how a physiotherapist can help?
-Get in touch with your local LifeCare clinic by clicking the button below.
+Get in touch with your local Lifecare clinic today.